serpent-os/serpentos.com/content/blog/oxidised-moss.md

 Again, allow me to say I have thoroughly enjoyed my experience with D over the last 3 or so years, it has been truly illuminating for me as an engineer.
 With that said, we have also become responsible for an awful lot of code.
-As an engineering-led distribution + tooling project, our focus is that of secure, auditable, safe and reproducible paths.
+As an engineering-led distribution + tooling project, our focus is that of secure and auditable code paths.
 To that extent we pursued [DIP1000](https://github.com/dlang/DIPs/blob/master/DIPs/other/DIP1000.md) as far as practical and admit it has a way to go before addressing our immediate needs of memory safety.

 While we're quite happy to be an upstream for Linux distributions by way of release channels and tooling releases, we don't quite have the resources to also be an upstream for the numerous D packages we'd need to